arandomwu-code/Kutforge/README.md

 - Multi-track timeline: drag clips in, trim, split, fade, duplicate, undo/redo
 - Real ffmpeg export
 - Export up to 4K, up to 120fps
+- Autosave, so a crash doesn't cost you the last hour of work
+- Project save/load

 ## What it doesn't do (yet)